onivan/stc_diyclock-ntp/README.md

-# STC DIY Clock Kit firmware + NTP Time sync on ESP8622
+# STC DIY Clock Kit firmware + NTP Time sync on ESP8266

+**No major hardware changes required: just 3 wires from the clock to ESP8266 and (optional) 3 wires to AM2302 humidity sensor.**

 *The following readme text is to be updated to reflect the changes.*

 Firmware replacement for STC15F mcu-based DIY Clock Kit (available from banggood [see below for link], aliexpress, et al.) Uses [sdcc](http://sdcc.sf.net) to build and [stcgal](https://github.com/grigorig/stcgal) to flash firmware on to STC15W404AS and STC15W408AS series microcontroller.